daobilige-su/obs-mic-array-calib/README.md

-# Necessary and Sufficient Conditions for Observability of SLAM-based Microphone Array Calibration and Sound Source Localization
+# Necessary and Sufficient Conditions for Observability of SLAM-Based TDOA Sensor Array Calibration and Source Localization

 This is supplementary code for our paper
 ```
-Daobilige Su, He Kong, Salah Sukkarieh, Shoudong Huang, “Necessary and Sufficient Conditions for Observability of SLAM-based Microphone Array Calibration and Sound Source Localization”.
+Daobilige Su, He Kong, Salah Sukkarieh, Shoudong Huang, “Necessary and Sufficient Conditions for Observability of SLAM-Based TDOA Sensor Array Calibration and Source Localization”.
 ```

 ---